-Looking For a New Toyota Matrix in your area?
+Looking for a Used Matrix in your area?

 Have you driven a 2013 Toyota Matrix?

 2013 Toyota Matrix Overview

 Falling further and further out of date, Toyota's hatchback-wagon crossover that pioneered the bigger-than-it-looks appeal gets standard stereo upgrades for 2013.
 Redesigned for 2009, the Matrix lost its sport-tuned XRS trim for 2011 without any significant changes since the redesign, aside from the influx of standard features brought on by the XRS discontinuation—and the Matrix's continued slump in sales says quite a bit about driver sentiment toward these non-changes.
 The fact is the Matrix just doesn't get anyone excited anymore, for better or for worse.

 The numbers tell a story of a car past its prime, and driver reviews echo the same.
 Peaking just before the redesign, figures have fallen consistently year over year with the biggest drop just after the XRS left the building.
 Drivers say the Matrix is reliable and sturdy, it gets utility jobs done, big people have no problems getting in the rear bench and being comfortable, its style is nice enough and mileage of up to 26 mpg city/32 highway with the base 1.8-liter inline 4-cylinder isn't too shabby either—but the exceptionally few drivers who got uppity enough to leave a review cry out for more driving excitement and certain cabin improvements.